microsoft/project-rome/iOS/reference documentation/MCDAppServiceClientConnectionManager.md

-appIdentifier | The ID of the app service on the target device. initWithConnectionRequest | Initializes the [MCDAppServiceClientConnectionManager](MCDAppServiceClientConnectionManager.md) with a connection request. openRemote | Opens the connection to the app service. sendMessage | Sends a message to the remote app service. close | Closes the connection to the app service.
+appIdentifier | The ID of the app service on the target device. initWithConnectionRequest | Initializes the [MCDAppServiceClientConnectionManager](MCDAppServiceClientConnectionManager.md) with a connection request. openRemote | Opens the connection to the app service. sendMessage | Sends a message to the remote app service and begins listening for a response.
+Responses are handled by the [MCDAppServiceClientConnectionManagerDelegate](MCDAppServiceClientConnectionManagerDelegate.md) for this class.
+If the connection is over the cloud, the listener times out after 60 seconds. close | Closes the connection to the app service.